AleoNet/snarkOS/README.md

 ### 2.1 Requirements

 The following are **minimum** requirements to run an Aleo node:
+ - **OS**: 64-bit architectures only, latest up-to-date for security
+    - Clients: Ubuntu 20.04, macOS Ventura or later, Windows 11 or later
+    - Provers: Ubuntu 20.04, macOS Ventura or later
+    - Validators: Ubuntu 20.04, macOS Ventura or later
  - **CPU**: 64-bit architectures only
     - Clients: 16-cores
     - Provers: 32-cores (64-cores preferred)